gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 at the extended scale.
 Hence, our method could prove useful to identify beta diversity hotspots in unsampled locations on large spatial scales, which could be important targets for conservation purposes.

+Hence, our results has repercussions for the identification of beta diversity hotspots or regions on large spatial scales with the LCBD methods with regards to be selection of conservation targets.

 # Methods